Italianmoose/Year-3-IP/README.md

 # Year-3-IP
 A collection of scripts /etc for my 3rd Year Individual Project, building a supersonic ramjet (NOT a SCRAMJET)

+Currently waiting for some more info from supervisor and access to a supercomputer

 Changelog:

 2015-07-01: